People of the Waters

 People of the Waters will have a major impact on the Museum, the community, and our role in serving students and teachers.
 It combines science, math, environmental history, heritage and the arts in a captivating interactive format.
 This exhibition will be the only one in its class in eastern Wisconsin, making the Museum a primary resource for enriching field trip opportunities that align and enhance classroom instruction.

-The Museum also extends a huge thank you to the award-winning Split Rock Studios, Mike and Karen Ann Hoffman of the Menominee Nation Clans Committee, the Ho-Chunk Nation, archaeologists Dr. Jeffrey Behm from the University of Wisconsin Oshkosh and Dr. Ray Reser from the University of Wisconsin Stevens Point, geologist Dr. William Mode and paleontologist Dr. Joseph Peterson from the University of Wisconsin Oshkosh, and Jack Steinbring, adjunct scholar of anthropology at Ripon College, for their expert guidance and dedication of their time and talents.
+The Museum also extends a huge thank you to our exhibition team and extraordinary content experts for their expert guidance and dedication of their time and talents: Mike and Karen Ann Hoffman of the Menominee Nation Clans Committee, the Ho-Chunk Nation, archaeologists Dr. Jeffrey Behm from the University of Wisconsin Oshkosh and Dr. Ray Reser from the University of Wisconsin Stevens Point, geologist Dr. William Mode and paleontologist Dr. Joseph Peterson from the University of Wisconsin Oshkosh, Jack Steinbring, adjunct scholar of anthropology at Ripon College, and Split Rock Studios of Minnesota.

 Replica skeleton of a giant beaver, one of the animals that inhabited Wisconsin as the glaciers melted